mxagar/elastic_search_guide/elasticsearch_catalogue.md

 - Adding explicit mappings
 - Retrieving mappings
-- Adding/extending mappings to existing indices: adding new fields
+- Extending mappings to existing indices: adding new fields
 - Dates
+- Reindexing: creating new indices because we want to change a field

 ```
 ### --- Adding explicit mappings